 Discoloration and Scratches on Leather Furniture

-- COSTA BRAVA dye.
+- On full-grain aniline, the normal care and conditioning steps above should be enough to restore color uniformity.
+For all other leathers (with the exception of Nubuck), you will need to apply COSTA BRAVA dye.
 Either apply it directly on the scratches, using a Q-tip (right before applying the mix URAD-TENDERLY) and/or by adding the dye to the mix URAD-TENDERLY to rejuvenate and re-dye the discolored areas and even out the sofa's color.
 If the sofa is badly discolored, read the article concerning the leather color restoration method.

 When extra protection is needed...

 - Sometimes, you may find that the Urad-Tenderly combo is just not enough protection for your particular situation (e.g.A sofa in a commercial setting) or you just don't want to take any chances (e.g.for a white kitchen leather chair).
 For all those situations that require the use of the best leather protection possible and when protection is the ultimate goal, SAHARA offers the best and most long-lasting protection available and should be used, on top of the cleaning and conditioning steps above.

 Old or new, antique or modern, in your living room or in a public waiting room, in your dining room or at the corner diners...
 Leather is always a good choice for its incomparable sensuality, unsurpassed longevity, and its natural and noble rich texture and aesthetic looks.
 When well cared for, it is sound economics and an ecological choice.
 And with just these few care and maintenance tips, you can enjoy all leather's unique qualities for many years to come!